YoungYoung619/Make-vehicles-see-in-the-dark/README.md

 Our model was inspired by U-net, we used some 1x1 conv to replace 3x3 conv which make it more efficient.
 Besides, we add [group normalization](https://arxiv.org/abs/1803.08494) in each layer before activation function.
 During training, we randomly add gaussian blur, gaussian noise to enhance the generalization performance of the model.
 <div align=center><img width="500" height="176" src="pictures/net_structure.png"></div>

-## Comparison
+## Comparison Example
+In our expeiment, our method has the PSNR and SSMI with 26.70 and 0.93.
 Here are some comparison when the model was applied in extreme dark scene and real night scene.
 ### Extreme dark scene enhance
 <div align=left><img src="pictures/compare.png"></div>